tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 	<figcaption>Intermission</figcaption>
 </figure>

-Before we continue I must point out that up until now (and including Clip space (projection space)) all the coords were in what is called **Homogenous** space or Homogenous coordinates (4D): `vertex.xyz`w.
+Before we continue I must point out that up until now (Clip Space (or Projection Space)) all the coords spaces were in what is called **Homogenous** space or Homogenous coordinates.
+In "4D": `vertex.xyzw`.

-Normally w is 1 in a vector.
-We need it because GPUs work with matrix multiplications.
-But matrix transforms are rotation, scale, and **translation** -- which is addition.
-So if you know your matrix math you know you can get addition out of matrix multiplication if you add a dimension:
+We need the `w` because GPUs work with matrix multiplications, but matrix transforms are rotation, scale, and **translation** -- which is an addition.
+So from our matrix math we know we can get addition out of matrix multiplication if we add a dimension:

 |:--------:|:-------:|:--------:|:--------:|:--------:|:--------:|